zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/async-main.md

 The `Main` method is the entry point of a C# application.
 When the application is started, the `Main` method is the first method that is invoked.

  - The `Main` is declared inside a class or struct.
- - It must be `static` and it need not be public.
+ - It must be `static`, and it need not be public.
  - The enclosing `class` or `struct` is not required to be `static`.
  - The return type of `Main` method can be either `void` or `int`.
- - It can have one parameter of a string array, containing any command-line arguments.
+ - It can have one parameter of a string array containing any command-line arguments.

-Before C# 7.1, there are four overloaded versions that are considered as the valid `signatures` for the Main method in C# as shown below.
+Before C# 7.1, four overloaded versions were considered valid signatures for the Main method in C#, as shown below.

 ```csharp
 static void Main();